-- Be prudent in the introduction of HTA (Health Technology Assessment) systems for Medical Devices taking into account the following factors: - QALY, an indicator often used in HTA evaluation for pharmaceutical products is difficult to be applied for evaluation of medical devices;

-- Users' skills and techniques of each medical device can affect the evaluation; - Medical devices have a shorter improvement cycle than pharmaceuticals.
+- be prudent in the introduction of HTA (Health Technology Assessment) systems for Medical Devices taking into account the following factors: - QALY, an indicator often used in HTA evaluation for pharmaceutical products is difficult to be applied for evaluation of medical devices; - users' skills and techniques of each medical device can affect the evaluation; - medical devices have a shorter improvement cycle than pharmaceuticals.

-It is important that HTA systems do not hinder the creation of innovative products, delay the listing for medical insurance reimbursement, or impose an excessive burden on the industry (e.g. development of databases or adding human resources).
+it is important that HTA systems do not hinder the creation of innovative products, delay the listing for medical insurance reimbursement, or impose an excessive burden on the industry (e.g. development of databases or adding human resources).
 Such outcomes would delay patient access to cutting-edge medical technologies.
 To avoid this, there should be a clear distinction and balance between assessment and appraisal.
 There should be no inappropriate use of the ICER measure.

-WP-2 / #10 / EJ to J

-A harmonized approach for integration of health-related data and construction of data health infrastructures
+WP-2 / #10 / EJ to J A harmonized approach for integration of health-related data and construction of data health infrastructures

-- Foster a harmonized approach for integration of health-related data and strongly promote construction of data health infrastructures in Japan, - Draw a grand design for integration of various health-related data in Japan, - Accelerate the integration according to the grand design under crossministerial guidance.
+- foster a harmonized approach for integration of health-related data and strongly promote construction of data health infrastructures in Japan, - accelerate the integration according to the grand design under crossministerial guidance.

-- Personal health records (PHR) will directly contribute to individual patients' choice of personalised treatments, - The integrated health data will promote evidence-based policy making in health areas to improve efficiency of healthcare, medical services and nursing care, - Utilization of the big data by academia and industries will lead to new products and services.
+- personal health records (PHR) will directly contribute to individual patients' choice of personalised treatments, - the integrated health data will promote evidence-based policy making in health areas to improve efficiency of healthcare, medical services and nursing care, - utilization of the big data by academia and industries will lead to new products and services.